lttb/postjss/README.md

 .app
   display: /({ visible }) => visible ? 'block' : 'none'/
 ```
-- `^variableName` - allows you to use variables passed as arguments to the style function
+- `$^variableName` - allows you to use variables passed as arguments to the style function
 ```stylus
 .app
   background-color: /^color || $color/